templeblock/deep/README.txt

 ### NOTICE ###
 - If you download using Download ZIP icon, due to LFS issues of github, caffemodel files(/models/*) will not be downloaded correctly.

-Download the 4 caffemodel files one by one and overwrite to the folder or,
+- Use GitHub Desktop(https://desktop.github.com/) for downloading, or

-- Use OneDrive or mirror links.
+- Download via OneDrive or mirror links.

 OneDrive : https://1drv.ms/u/s!AsgJ-NdXPSPKhXc1yOuJFmXacfmN
 Mirror #1 : http://medicalphoto.org/deep.zip